TedZhangHao/NLP-HW4/Answer.md

 | + E.2, E.4, and integerization (final `parse2.py`) | 71.97 |

 The final submission is over 12× faster than the unoptimized parser on this benchmark while still returning identical best parses.

+ ### Comment on Parses
+ #### 1. Interesting points
+ 1. There are multiple tags with specific functions in the tree.
+For example, ADJP-PRD represents predictive adjective phrase, S-ADV represents adverbial clause, and S-NOM is nominalized clause.
+This style of parser tends to specify the syntax structure of the sentence instead of just NP, VP, and PP, which is more detailed and useful for understanding.
+The complex sentences are decomposed into deeply nested clauses such as SBAR (said the administration considered ...), S-ADV (... companies , projected to have ...), and S-NOM (critisized for issuing ...).
+This showcases that the parser prefers a fine-grained, function-oriented style rather than flatter analysis.
+ 2. Punctuation marks are explicitly represented as their own nodes instead of affiliate constituents, which is rare in parsers.
+ #### 2. Correct and wrong things parser does
+ 1. The parser handled many difficult constructions correctly, such as predicative adjectives (“John is happy”, where 'happy' is assigned with ADJP-PRD), embedded complecx clauses (e.g., in “a senior intelligence official said the administration considered...”, multiple clauses are correctly parsed), and participial adverbials (“caught off guard” is tagged as S-ADV).
+ 2. However, it also made some mistakes: proper names were sometimes split into multiple nodes (e.g., “Ford Motor Co.” is tagged as 3 consecutive NPPs, which should be regarded as a whole), complement structures like “data show that pay was flat” were parsed in a non-standard way (where 'pay' should be a noun yet was tagged as a verb), long sentences with multiple modifiers were somewhat cluttered ("running the combined ...
+Wall Street analysts."), and quotation marks were attached as separate punctuation nodes rather than integrated into the sentence structure (the last sentence in the example), which is quite weird.